Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 Kings Mountain gave them that.

-So Cornwallis pulled back.
 That retreat did not destroy his army, but it cost him time, confidence, and the appearance of inevitability.
 The Southern Strategy needed the British to look like the winning side.
-But Kings Mountain sent the British on a different path.
 Loyalists were supposed to look at Cornwallis and see protection.
 After Kings Mountain, they had reason to wonder whether the Crown could protect them at all.

 That is how one battle changes a war without ending it.